“She is simply one of the rare artists who can transfix an audience by sheer personal magnetism” – Billboard, 1965

 This was the first time Judy sang “I Got The Sun In The Morning” which at the time was a new hit from the Broadway show “Annie Get Your Gun.”
 She sang it again on September 29, 1946, for the “Command Performance” radio program and pre-recorded it for the MGM film version on April 1, 1949.

-Listen to, and download, the September 1946 version of “I Got The Sun I The Morning” here (the July version is not known to exist):
+Listen to the September 1946 version of “I Got The Sun I The Morning” here (the July version is not known to exist):

 This performance has been remastered by John H. Haley and sounds better than ever!
-It was included on the 2015 CD “The Best of Lost Tracks – 1929-1959.”
+It was included in the 2015 CD “The Best of Lost Tracks – 1929-1959.”

 Photo: Judy and baby Liza.

-July 17, 1951: This photo was taken of Judy in Birmingham, England, during at an event during her week-long concert engagement at the city’s Hippodrome.
+July 17, 1951: This photo was taken of Judy in Birmingham, England, at an event during her week-long concert engagement at the city’s Hippodrome (The Birmingham Hippodrome).
+Judy is seen here at the Aston Hippodrome, which was also in Birmingham.
 Just a few days prior, daughter Liza arrived to be with her mother.
-I don’t have any other info about the photo as far as who’s with Judy and what the event was.

 July 17, 1952: It was officially announced that Judy was pregnant.
 She had Sid Luft had just married that previous June 8th in Hollister, California.
 Judy gave birth to her second child, Lorna Luft, on November 21, 1952.

 Photos: Judy and Sid in 1952; Having fun on the town in 1952 with (l-r at the table): Lana Turner, Roger Edens, Fernando Lamas, Judy, and Sid Luft.
-Man standing behind Judy with the carnation corsage is unidentified.
+The man standing behind Judy with the carnation corsage is Leonard Gershe.

 July 17, 1954: Judy filmed the “Melancholy Baby” number for the “Born In A Trunk” sequence for A Star Is Born on the “Interior Third Nightclub” set.
 Time started: 7:50 p.m.; finished: 12:55 a.m.